ssbsukirat/medicine/Hematology/Hemostasis/Coagulation Disorders.md

 |Prolonged PT and aPTT|FV, FX, FII, or fibrinogen abnormalities||

 - A mixing study, adding normal pooled plasma to patient’s plasma, is the next step.
-    - If the clotting time corrects, it suggests a coagulation factor deficiency.
+    - clotting time corrects --> coagulation factor deficiency + individual factor activity assays are performed to determine the deficient factor.
-    - If the clotting time does not correct, it suggests the presence of an inhibitor (antibody to a specific factor) or anticoagulants.
+    - clotting time does not correct --> presence of an inhibitor (antibody to a specific factor) or anticoagulants
-    - If the mixing study corrects, individual factor activity assays are performed to determine the deficient factor.

 # Acquired Deficiencies of Plasma Coagulation Factors